cvetomir-todorov/CecoChat/docs/dev-process.md

 # Running

 * Each service contains a customized `launchSettings.json` file which should be used in order to start it locally from the IDE
+* All services depend on the Config service which needs to be started prior to the others, so they obtain the configuration elements they need
 * The messaging service has 2 profiles in order to simulate realistic communication between user clients connected to different instances
 * Ports for each service are defined in [server addresses file](../source/server-addresses.txt)